Optical Context Compression Is Just (Bad) Autoencoding: Conclusion

 DeepSeek-OCR's reconstruction results appear impressive in isolation, but this impression fades against straightforward baselines: mean pooling, with near-zero trainable parameters, achieves comparable reconstruction at moderate compression ratios, and a simple hierarchical encoder outperforms vision across the board.

 The more significant finding concerns language modeling.
-Here the methods diverge sharply: vision and mean pooling fail to beat truncation at any compression ratio, while the hierarchical encoder succeeds.
+Here the methods diverge sharply: vision and mean pooling perform comparably to truncation---a baseline that discards context entirely---while the hierarchical encoder outperforms it at every compression ratio.
 The task is solvable---hierarchical proves that---but vision fails to solve it.
 Strong reconstruction does not translate to language modeling utility; a representation that recovers the original text is not necessarily one that supports next-token prediction.